-If you have severe shortness of breath, your healthcare provider may also prescribe medicine (such as theophylline) for you to take in pill form.
+If you have severe shortness of breath, your healthcare provider may also prescribe other medicines (such as medicines that help thin mucous) for you to take in pill form.

 If your symptoms don’t get better with these medicines, your healthcare provider may prescribe steroids.
 You can take steroids either with an inhaler or in pill form.

 Will antibiotics help chronic bronchitis?

 In general, antibiotics cannot help chronic bronchitis.
 Antibiotics may be needed if you get a lung infection along with your chronic bronchitis.
 If you have a lung infection, you may cough up more mucus.
 This mucus might be yellow or dark green.
 You also may have a fever and your shortness of breath may get worse.